Skip to main content

 Hathor Network has a peer-to-peer architecture (like any authentic blockchain network).
 Thus, wallet requests are not received by a central server but rather by a peer from the network, i.e., a full node.

-More specifically, in this architecture, the entities' wallet requests are received by their own Hathor full node.
+More specifically, in this architecture, the organizations' wallet requests are received by their own Hathor full node.

 Hathor full node